-Every IT project includes many levels, many elements, set of activities that common should create a process - starting at discovery and creating, ending at delivery.
-And every process, every project can fail because of not well-working elements.
+Every IT project includes many levels, many elements, set of activities that common should create a process – starting at discovery and creating, and ending at delivery.
+And every process and every project can fail because of not well-working elements.
 Here are some examples of challenges in IT projects which seem to be most common.

 Incorrectly defined business requirements